 July 8 THANKFUL-NESS

-Many athletes, over time, can forget to be thankful for the athletic abilities they were born with.
+Over time, many athletes can forget to be thankful for the athletic abilities they were born with.
 As this happens, they cease taking care of themselves and no longer value what they have been given.
 Their performance begins to suffer as they presume upon their abilities.
 This is a powerful lesson to learn.
 As we are thankful to God for what He has given us, we begin to value it and seek to make the most of it.
 Our lives become reflections of gladness as we use the gifts and abilities we have been blessed with.
-Does your life reflect a thankful heart?
+What in your life reveals a thankful heart?

 1 Chronicles 5:18-6:81